 (b) any amount paid by way of penalty under section 110E;

-(c) income derived from the investment of moneys forming part of the Fund; and
+(c) income derived from the investment of moneys forming part of the Account; and

-(d) any other moneys lawfully payable to the credit of the Fund.
+(d) any other moneys lawfully payable to the credit of the Account.

-(4) Moneys held in the Fund may be applied by the Minister —
+(4) Moneys held in the Account may be applied by the Minister —

 (a) to fund programmes relating to the management, reduction, reuse, recycling, monitoring or measurement of waste that are approved by the Minister; and

-(b) in payment of the costs of administering the Fund (including the costs of collecting levies and penalties and support and evaluation services).
+(b) in payment of the costs of administering the Account (including the costs of collecting levies and penalties and support and evaluation services).

-(5) Moneys held in the Fund may be paid by the Minister to a person or body to conduct a programme relating to the management, reduction, reuse, recycling, monitoring or measurement of waste promoted by that person or body.
+(5) Moneys held in the Account may be paid by the Minister to a person or body to conduct a programme relating to the management, reduction, reuse, recycling, monitoring or measurement of waste promoted by that person or body.

 (6) A person or body to whom moneys are paid under subsection (5) who fails to ensure that —